mrzamaniiii/Low-Power-Embedded-Systems/README.md

-# Gesture Recognition Application Using Feature Extraction
+# Gesture Classification Application Using Feature Extraction

 ## Submission
 This project implements a real-time gesture recognition system using motion sensor data from an Arduino Nano 33 BLE Sense Rev2.